The Robinson Huron Treaty First Nations Remain Unyielding Their Rights:

 Federal, provincial and territorial government further the process of renewal by (a) acknowledging that concepts such as terra nullius and the doctrine of discovery are factual, legally and morally wrong.

 In 1764 approximately 1,700 Indigenous peoples gathered for a Diplomatic exercise where the British Crown sought to renew and strengthen the Covenant Chain of the 1600’s.
 The Covenant Chain was an alliance between Indigenous Nations and British Crown.
 It was a symbolic ship tied to tree, first with a rope (alliance of equals) than iron chain (strength).
 It is a metaphor – if one party in need “tug on rope” signal something was amiss.
-British Crown tugged the rope in War 1812, Anishnawbek First Nations fought with the British against the United States.
+British Crown tugged the rope in War 1812, Anishnaabe First Nations fought with the British against the United States.
 1849 Chief Shingwaukonse and Chief Tagawinini awarded medals for War of 1812, both Signatories to the Robinson Huron Treaty 1850.

 The Indian Act has changed everything.
 Identity is determined by this unilaterally imposed legislation.
 Nothing has gone untouched including land holdings, governance structures, spirituality, economies, health and education.
 The process to heal these transgressions is very demanding and time consuming.
-Building capacity is part of rebuilding the Robinson Huron Waawiindaamaagewin First Nations governance and structures.
+Building capacity is part of rebuilding the Robinson Huron Treaty First Nations governance and structures.
 The mere actions of transforming out of the patronizing legislation is a major issue.

 1. Protect, enhance and emphasize the continued use of;

 2. Transcribe the Robinson Huron Treaty, relationship in Anishinaabemowin, thereby creating the true representation, of what our ancestors understood and agreed to, while ensuring the original Treaty promises and understanding are implemented and recognized.